KlasMvW/typesafe_units/README.md

 ## Installation

 ### Include the header
 TU is a header-only library.
-To use TU in you project, simply include the header `typesafe_units.h`.
+To use TU in you project, simply include the header `typesafe_units/include/tu/typesafe_units.h`.

 ### CMake as package
-If you want to use TU as a CMake package you can use the CMake command `find_package` as follows.
+If you want to use TU as a CMake package you can use the CMake command `find_package` as follows and include the header by `#include "tu/typesafe_units.h"`

 ```CMake
 project(my_project LANGUAGES CXX)